Pamulang

 Pamulang is a town and an administrative district (kecamatan) within the city of South Tangerang, in Banten Province on Java, Indonesia.
-The district covers an area of 28.74 km^{2} and had a population of 286,270 at the 2010 Census and 305,563 at the 2020 Census; the official estimate as at mid 2023 was 324,059.
+The district covers an area of 28.74 km^{2} and had a population of 286,270 at the 2010 Census and 305,563 at the 2020 Census; the official estimate as of mid-2023 was 324,059.

 History

 Pamulang was previously part of Ciputat district before it was split off from the southern part of the district in 1992.

 Communities

-Pamulang District is sub-divided into eight urban communities (kelurahan), listed below with their areas and their officially-estimated populations as at mid 2022, together with their postcodes.
+Pamulang District is sub-divided into eight urban communities (kelurahan), listed below with their areas and their officially-estimated populations as of mid-2022, together with their postcodes.